damogranlabs/classy_blocks/README.md

 Moreover, most shapes* can be expanded to form a _wall_ version of the same shape.
 For instance, expanding a `Cylinder` creates an `ExtrudedRing`.

-`.contract()` is only possible* on `ExtrudedRing` and produces another, smaller `ExtrudedRing`.

 > See [examples/chaining](https://github.com/damogranlabs/classy_examples) for an example of each operation.

 ## Debugging

-By default, `mesh.write(...)` creates a `debug.vtk` file where each block represents a hexahedral cell.
+By default, a `debug.vtk` file is created where each block represents a hexahedral cell.
-By showing `block_ids` with a proper color scale the blocking is clearly visible.
+By showing `block_ids` with a proper color scale the blocking can be visualized.
-This is most useful when blockMesh fails with errors reporting invalid/inside-out blocks but VTK will happily show anything.
+This is useful when blockMesh fails with errors reporting invalid/inside-out blocks but VTK will happily show anything.

-This can be disabled by using `mesh.write(..., debug=False, ...)`.

 # Prerequisites

-Package (python) dependencies can be found in *setup.py* file.
-Other dependencies that must be installed:
+- numpy
+- scipy
+- jinja2
-- blockMesh
+- blockMesh (OpenFOAM)
-- OpenFoam

 # Technical Information